-Complete the following chart to calculate your annual allowance and the balance in your CEC account at the end of your 2004 fiscal period.
+Complete the following chart to calculate your annual allowance and the balance in your CEC account at the end of your 2005 fiscal period.

 An eligible capital expenditure is reduced by the amount of any government assistance you received or will receive.
 Also, an amount forgiven (or entitled to be forgiven) on government loans for an eligible capital expenditure reduces your CEC account.
-An eligible capital expenditure made in a non-arm's length transaction is reduced by the capital gains deduction claimed by the seller.
-Under proposed amendments, an eligible capital expenditure made in a non-arm's length transaction after December 20, 2002, is also reduced by the non-taxable portion of the seller's gain.
+Special conditions may apply to non-arm's length transactions.
+For additional information, see Interpretation Bulletin IT-123, Transactions Involving Eligible Capital Property.